(Part I) (Part II)

 Who were the ones who begged my aid in saving spring?

-of all the lovely joys of spring-encircled Freya.
+of every lovely joy of spring-encircled Freya.

 Are cowards newly found behind high Asgard's wall?